danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

   None
 ```

-Now try to send a request to the endpoint that has been created for you.
+Now try to call the endpoint that has been created for you.
 For example:

 ```shell
 curl https://9jwhywe1n7.execute-api.eu-central-1.amazonaws.com/prod/profile